 Factor in the peace of mind that you’ll never have to worry about replacing your blades or your razor and you can understand why the company received two offers on CNBC’s Shark Tank and sealed the deal with investor Robert Herjavec.

-2. Merkur Futur MK 23C Long-Handled Traditional Double Edge Safety Razor
+2. Merkur MK-23C Long-Handled Double Edge Safety Razor

 BEST TRADITIONAL SAFETY RAZOR